Srekel/zig-sparse-set/README.md

 3) **O(1)** **Clear** (remove all elements).
 4) **O(d)** iteration (dense list).
 5) Elements of sparse and dense lists do not need to be (and are not) initialized upon startup - they are undefined.
-6) Supports SoA-style component layout.
+6) Supports SOA-style component layout.
+(See **References** below if you're unfamiliar with what that is)
-7) If you only need mapping to one array of objects, you can use SparseSetAOS for convenience.
+7) Supports AOS-style too: If you only need mapping to one array of objects, you can use SparseSetAOS for convenience.
 8) Can be inspected "easily" in a debugger.
 9) Optional error-handling.
 10) Even if you don't need to loop over the values, a sparse set is a potential alternative to a hash map.
+11) Optionally growable.

 :star: [1] This is nice and important because you can then do: